 Text copied to clipboard!

-• Excellent written and verbal communication skills.
+• Excellent written and verbal communication skills for scientific reporting and public engagement.

 Potential interview questions